One Baked Chicken, Three Dinners

-Oven Baked Ranch Chicken is the ultimate comfort food.
-The smell of a juicy bird browning in the oven brings calm to the kitchen and stokes appetites like nothing else.
-With only six ingredients and 5 minutes of prep time, it’s a simple, hands-off dish that bakes itself in about an hour.
-Serve it for dinner with roasted potatoes, and any veggies you have on hand.
+Oven-baked ranch chicken is the ultimate comfort food.
+With only six ingredients and five minutes of prep time, it’s a simple, hands-off dish that bakes itself in about an hour.
+Serve it for dinner with roasted potatoes and any veggies you have on hand.
 With the leftovers, you can create two more easy meals: chicken salad and chicken soup.
 Turn leftover chicken into shreds for a cold salad or boil the carcass with water and aromatics to make a chicken stock that will be the base to countless soups.
 Check out these recipes for some salads and soups we love.

 Leftover Chicken Salad